-A Closure Plan for the FGD Stackout Area was developed in October 2016 and revised in May 2023 (American Electric Power [AEP] 2023).
+A Closure Plan for the FGD Stackout Area was developed in October 2016 and revised in May 2023 (American Electric Power [AEP] 2023a).
 This document detailed the closure activities which were to take place throughout the closure of the Stackout Area.
 AEP submitted a certified notification that the receipt of CCR materials had ceased as of September 1, 2023 and the closure activities had been initiated (AEP 2023b).
-Closure was conducted in accordance with the requirements of 40 CFR §257.102(c) (which were adopted by the State of Texas under 30 TAC §352.1221) and the certified Closure Plan (AEP 2023a).
-The removal of the remaining CCR material and an additional 12 inches of underlying soil was completed on September 18, 2023, and the removal was certified by Akron Consulting (2023).
+The removal of the remaining CCR material and an additional 12 inches of underlying soil was completed in September 2023, and the removal was certified by Akron Consulting, LLC (Akron Consulting 2023) on November 12, 2023.
+On March 5, 2024, the Stackout Area was certified closed by removal in accordance with the most recent Closure Plan (AEP 2023a), and notification was placed in the Operating Record (AEP 2024).